rauljvr/demorepo/consumeRestAPI/README.md

 - By default I decided to load some data in the DB in advance, only for the tables 'User' and 'Company' in order to show the implementation of the repository layer.

-- As required, the data of one the resources is storing in Json and XML files once is got from the external Rest API.
-I also persist the info in the H2 DB (Embedded).
+- The data of the Album resource is stored in format files (JSON, XML) once is got it from the external Rest API.
+It is also persisted in the H2 DB (Embedded).

 	The path of this files can be configured in the YAML file (application.yml) which will depend on the OS that you are using.

 	- placeholder.output.albumJsonFile
 	- placeholder.output.albumXmlFile